-Your EHIC will not cover you for a number of health-related circumstances, such as if you need medical repatriation or if you require non-urgent treatment for a pre-existing condition.
+Your EHIC will not cover you in some circumstances, such as if you need medical repatriation or helicopter mountain rescue.

 It’s vital to have medical travel insurance even while travelling within European countries to make sure you have cover for any of these eventualities.